-Note: It is possible for a configuration to have any number of processors between4 and 32P.
-The 16P and 32P configurations are used because they represent the maximum number of processors for a one- or two-rack systems.
+Note: It is possible for a configuration to have between 4 and 32 processors.
+The 16P and 32P configurations are used because they represent the maximum number of processors for one- or two-rack systems.

 The configuration shown in Figure 4-7 uses Xpress links to increase the transmission throughput between modules and racks.
 The Xpress links provide additional data routing, which reduces potential transmission latency.